 Ticket inspection and fines

-De Lijn carries out inspections during journeys to determine whether passengers have a valid ticket and whether they are using it correctly (for example, whether they have validated a MOBIB card at the time of boarding).
+De Lijn conducts checks on vehicles to ensure travelers have a valid ticket and are using it correctly (for example, the obligation to register a MOBIB card when boarding).

 What data and why